jasonknight/gopress/docs.md

 ```go
 func (o *Post) Find(_findByID int64) (bool, error)
 ```
-Find dynamic finder for ID -> bool,error Generic and programatically generator finder for Post
+Find searchs against the primary key ID and will return bool,error This method is a programatically generated finder for Post

-Note that Fine returns a bool if found, not err, in the case of a return of true, the instance data will be filled out. a call to find ALWAYS overwrites the model you call Find on i.e. receiver is a pointer.
+Note that Find returns a bool if found, not err, in the case of a return of true, the instance data will be filled out. a call to find ALWAYS overwrites the model you call Find on i.e. receiver is a pointer.